aldanor/hdf5-rust/README.md

 ### Rust

-`hdf5-rs` is tested for all three official release channels: stable, beta and nightly.
+`hdf5-rs` is tested for all three official release channels, and requires Rust compiler of version 1.13 or newer.

 ## Building